CollaboRateMgmt/CollaboRate/README.md

    - You must provide transparency on the total number of microtasks and who did how many.
    - Crowd members might suspect that fake tasks/microtasks exist to change royalty percentages.
 You must define a way to resolve this suspicion.
 You need to balance information disclosure with intellectual property security.
 You can provide limited information such as tasks summaries.
 Or, you can provide full information to an investigative third party.
 We will later provide detailed solutions for this scenario.

+# Software Testing, Maintenance and Customer Support

+We have not yet specified the detailed CollaboRate process for Software Testing, Maintenance and Customer Support projects.
+But we can consider these processes to be subsets of Software Development processes.
+You can then derive your own process for these types of projects.
+See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Mapping-Software-Testing,-Maintenance-and-Customer-Support-to-Software-Development) for more details.

 # Known limitations
 - What if an initial problem statement is more than 2000 characters?
 In that case, the customer or SPOCs will have to themselves do the initial task breakdown.
 They can then crowdsource descendant tasks.